Susan Hiller

 Susan Hiller (March 7, 1940 – January 28, 2019) was a US-born, British conceptual artist who lived in London, United Kingdom.
-Her practice spanned a broad range of media including installation, video, photography, painting, sculpture, performance, artist's books and writing.
-A key figure in British art across four decades, she was best known for her innovative large-scale multimedia installations, and for works that took as their subject matter aspects of culture that were overlooked, marginalised, or disregarded, including paranormal beliefs – an approach which she referred to as 'paraconceptualism'.
+Her practice spanned a broad range of media, including installation, video, photography, painting, sculpture, performance, artist's books and writing.
+A key figure in British art across four decades, she was best known for her innovative large-scale multimedia installations, and for works that took as their subject matter aspects of culture that were overlooked, marginalised, or disregarded, including paranormal beliefs–an approach which she referred to as "paraconceptualism".

 Early life and education

-Born in Tallahassee, Florida, in 1940, Susan Hiller was raised in and around Cleveland, Ohio.
-In 1950 her family moved to Coral Gables, Florida, where she attended Coral Gables Senior High School, graduating in 1957.
+Hiller was born in Tallahassee, Florida, on March 7, 1940, Susan Hiller was raised in and around Cleveland, Ohio.
+In 1950, her family moved to Coral Gables, Florida, where she attended Coral Gables Senior High School, graduating in 1957.
 She attended Smith College and received a B.A. in 1961.
 After spending a year in New York City studying photography, film, drawing and linguistics, Hiller went on to pursue post-graduate studies in anthropology at Tulane University in New Orleans with a National Science Foundation Fellowship, completing her Ph.D. in 1965.

-After doing fieldwork in Mexico, Guatemala and Belize, with a grant from the Middle American Research Institute (1962–5), Hiller became critical of academic anthropology; she did not want her research to be part of the "objectification of the contrariness of lived events [that was] destined to become another complicit thread woven into the fabric of 'evidence' that would help anthropology become a science".
-It was during a slide lecture on African art, that Hiller decided to become an artist.
+After doing fieldwork in Mexico, Guatemala and Belize, with a grant from the Middle American Research Institute (1962–1965), Hiller became critical of academic anthropology; she did not want her research to be part of the "objectification of the contrariness of lived events [that was] destined to become another complicit thread woven into the fabric of "evidence" that would help anthropology become a science".
+It was during a slide lecture on African art that Hiller decided to become an artist.
 She felt art was "above all, irrational, mysterious, numinous … [she] decided [she] would become not an anthropologist but an artist: [she] would relinquish factuality for fantasy".
 This decision to begin an art practice was an effort, as the artist later recalled, to "find a way to be inside all my activities."